-We note that expressions $(\ref{mw2mfrc})$ and $(\ref{mz2mfrc})$ establish a relation very close among the twelve fermion masses and the three interaction running coupling constants with the masses of the $W$ and $Z$ electroweak gauge bosons.
-This fact allows to obtain some phenomenological consequences that we present below.
+We note that expressions $(\ref{mw2mfrc})$ and $(\ref{mz2mfrc})$ establish a very close relationship among twelve fermion masses and three interaction running coupling constants with masses of $W$ and $Z$ electroweak gauge bosons.
+This fact let us obtain some consequences that we are presenting next.

-We conclude that the expressions $(\ref{mw2mfrc})$ and $(\ref{mz2mfrc})$, due to the experimental uncertainties for the electroweak gauge bosons masses, restrict the existence of a new fourth family of fermions in the SMWHS.
-We can arrive to this conclusion if we represent the two new leptons as $\nu_n$ and $l_n$, the two new quarks as $u_n$ and $d_n$, and the masses of these fermions by $m_{\nu_n}$, $m_{l_n}$, $m_{u_n}$ and $m_{d_n}$.
-We hope that the masses of these fermions should be more heavy than the ones of the third family.
-These masses can satisfy: (i) The non-hierarchy condition given by $m_{\nu_n} \sim m_{l_n}$ and $m_{u_n} \sim m_{d_n}$ ; (ii) the hierarchy condition expressed as $m_{\nu_n} \ll m_{l_n}$ and $m_{u_n} \gg m_{d_n}$.
-For the first condition, the expressions $(\ref{mw2mfrc})$ and $(\ref{mz2mfrc})$ are modified by the inclusion of terms which are proportional to $m_{\nu_n}^2 + m_{l_n}^2$ and $m_{u_n}^2 + m_{d_n}^2$.
-For the second condition, these expressions are modified by terms which are proportional to $ m_{l_n}^2 - m_{\nu_n}^2$ and $m_{u_n}^2 - m_{d_n}^2$.
-Both cases are strongly suppressed by the experimental uncertainties for the electroweak gauge bosons masses.
-In this form, our model establishes a strong restriction to the existence of a new fourth fermion family in the SMWHS.
+We conclude that expressions $(\ref{mw2mfrc})$ and $(\ref{mz2mfrc})$ reasons by experimental uncertainties of electroweak gauge boson masses restrict the existence of a new family of fermions in the SMWHS.
+We can arrive to this conclusion if we suppose the existence of a new fermion family.
+We represent the two new leptons as $\nu_n$ and $l_n$, the two new quarks as $u_n$ and $d_n$, and the mass of these four fermions as $m_{\nu_n}$, $m_{l_n}$, $m_{u_n}$ and $m_{d_n}$, respectively.
+We hope that these fermion masses must be heavier than the ones of the third family.
+These masses could satisfy: (i) The non-hierarchy condition given by $m_{\nu_n} \sim m_{l_n}$ and $m_{u_n} \sim m_{d_n}$ ; (ii) the hierarchy condition expressed by $m_{\nu_n} \ll m_{l_n}$ and $m_{u_n} \ll m_{d_n}$.
+From the first condition, expressions $(\ref{mw2mfrc})$ and $(\ref{mz2mfrc})$ are modified by the inclusion of terms which are proportional to $m_{\nu_n}^2 + m_{l_n}^2$ and $m_{u_n}^2 + m_{d_n}^2$.
+From the second condition, these expressions are modified by terms which are proportional to $m_{\nu_n}^2 - m_{l_n}^2$ and $m_{u_n}^2 - m_{d_n}^2$.
+Both cases are strongly suppressed by experimental uncertainties for electroweak gauge boson masses.
+On this way, our approach establishes a strong restriction for possible existence of the fourth fermion family in the SMWHS.

-We also obtain a prediction for the top quark mass starting from the expression $(\ref{mz2mfrc})$.
-Using the experimental values and their uncertainties for the $Z$ and $W$ electroweak gauge boson, for the coupling constants of the strong and electromagnetic interactions and for the masses of the electrically charged fermions, and assuming the neutrinos to be massless, we predict from $(\ref{mz2mfrc})$ that the top quark mass is $m_t^{th}=172.371 \pm 1.679$ GeV.
-This theoretical value is in agreement with the experimental value for the top quark mass given by \cite{pdg} $m_t^{ex}=172.5 \pm 2.7$ GeV.
+We obtain also a prediction for top quark mass starting from the expression $(\ref{mz2mfrc})$.
+Using central experimental values for $Z$ and $W$ electroweak gauge boson masses and uncertainties for running coupling constants and for fermion masses, and assuming neutrinos as massless particles, we predict from $(\ref{mz2mfrc})$ that top quark mass is $m_t^{th}=173.0015 \pm 0.6760$ GeV.
+This theoretical value is in agreement with the experimental value for top quark mass given by \cite{pdg} $m_t^{exp}=172.0 \pm 2.2$ GeV.